Think cruising is all about sitting poolside with a drink in hand while you soak up some sun?

 Do Some Shopping for Luxury Items

 In the market for a new watch, jewelry, or a nice bottle of liquor?
 Norwegian’s ships can sell items tax and duty-free while at sea and there are a number of spots where you can get your fix.
-The shopping area is always in the main walkways of the ship near the center so that you won’t miss it during your cruise.
+The shopping areas are always in the main walkways of the ship near the center so that you won’t miss it during your cruise.

 Grab a Coffee From Starbucks Just Like Back Home